Milan Cheylov

-Milan Cheylov is a Canadian television director/producer.
+Milan Cheylov is a Canadian television director and producer.

+Career

 A professional stage actor at 15, Cheylov ran Bootleg Theatre in Toronto for ten years.
 He acted in theatre, television and film for almost twenty years.
 He started producing and directing short films and television shows in his mid-twenties.
 Cheylov moved to LA in 2006 to direct the Emmy-Award-winning action drama "24" (where he also became a producer), among many others.
-He has directed over 150 episodes of television, from drama ("24", "Dexter", "Agents of Shield", "Once Upon A Time", "Prison Break") to comedy ("Rosewood", "Las Vegas", "Chuck", "The Chris Isaak Show").
-He was Co-Executive producer on Fox TV's "Rosewood", and most recently was Co-Executive Producer on ABC's "Station 19".
-Cheylov is married to NY Times-bestselling author Lori Lansens ("The Girls", "Rush Home Road", "The Mountain Story", upcoming "This Little Light").
-They have two children and live in Los Angeles.
+He has directed over 150 episodes of television, from drama (24, Dexter, Agents of S.H.I.E.L.D., Once Upon A Time, Prison Break) to comedy (Rosewood, Las Vegas, Chuck, The Chris Isaak Show).
+He was Co-Executive producer on Fox TV's Rosewood, and most recently was Co-Executive Producer on ABC's Station 19.